revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 -------------
 {:.subsection}

-The `plotTree()` function can color the branches of the tree, which is useful for indicating branch rates, or other continuous parameters.
-For example, `plotTree()` here colors the branches by branch-specific optima (thetas) from a relaxed Ornstein_Uhlenbeck model of body size evolution in whales.
+The `plotTree()` function can color the branches of the tree, which is useful for indicating branch rates or other continuous parameters.
+For example, here `plotTree()` colors the branches by branch-specific optima (thetas) from a relaxed Ornstein-Uhlenbeck model of body size evolution in whales.
 The {% page_ref cont_traits/relaxed_ou %} tutorial covers this type of analysis.

 ```R
 file <- "data/relaxed_OU_MAP.tre"